-Data extracted though Primary Sense data extraction and Population Health Management Clinical Audit Tool identified slightly over 200 MBS items have been claimed by individuals for eating disorders from the 1st of November 2019 to 30th June 2020 through the 81 general practices submitting data on the Gold Coast.
-Of all the eating disorders MBS items claimed on the Gold Coast, 91 per cent were claimed by females while younger people aged 20 to 29 had the highest number of items claimed which mirrors national trends.
+Data extracted though Primary Sense, GCPHN's data extraction and population health management clinical audit tool, identified slightly over 200 MBS items have been claimed by individuals for eating disorders from the 1st of November 2019 to 30th June 2020 in the 81 general practices submitting data on the Gold Coast during that period.
+Of all the eating disorders MBS items claimed on the Gold Coast, 91% were claimed by females, and young people aged 20 to 29 had the highest number of items claimed which mirrors national trends.